byteben/Win32App-Migration-Tool/README.md

 #### // Please use the tool with caution and test in your lab (dont be the guy or gal who tests in production).
 I accept no responsibility for loss or damage as a result of using these scripts //

 ##### Today, the tool pulls Deployment Type content from your content source so be mindful of this when selecting multiple apps to package

+##### Permissions: You will need local admin permissions for the folder structure to be created in the root of C:\ (unless you specify a different working folder by passing the "WorkingFolder" parameter.

 ## Parameters